 According to Academic Regulation 26, a student may earn two or more degrees simultaneously.
 A student must complete a minimum of 32 credits above the minimum number of credits needed for one of the degrees.
 Students may also earn two or more majors within a single degree program, per Academic Regulation 27.
 Students completing the University Honors College curriculum receive an honors degree in the college of their major, e.g., HBS Honors Bachelor of Science in Chemistry, or HBA Honors Bachelor of Arts in English.

 The Office of the Registrar will communicate your progress to you in two ways:

 Applications for graduation must be submitted to the Office of the Registrar.
 They may be filed up to three terms before the expected graduation term so progress can be monitored each term.
 Applications must be submitted no later than the end of the second week of the term in which the student plans to complete degree requirements.

 Log in to your MyOSU account using your ONID username and password.
-Under My Student Stuff, click on Apply to Graduate.
+Under My Student Stuff, click on My Student Records, then click Apply to Graduate.

 From the Student Records menu you may also view existing applications for graduation, cancel an existing application for graduation, and confirm your intention to attend Commencement.